ElphysAlvarez01/SPY500-JobOpenings-in-AllSectors/README.md

 ## Why does 2024 feel so weird?

 ## Project Overview
 > This project analyzes the relationship between the SPY 500 Index, job openings across various sectors (JOLTS data), and unemployment trends.
-The aim is to uncover insights into how employment trends impact stock market performance and vice versa, especially during different economic cycles.
+The aim is to uncover insights into how Job openings and employment trends impact stock market performance and vice versa, especially during different economic cycles.
+Furthermore, there is an aim to conduct changes in correlations between sectors and changes in their relationship throughout time.

 ## Data Sources